 The best defense is a good defense.

-Felonies and Violent Crimes in Snohomish County, Washington:
+Felonies and Violent Crimes Attorney in Snohomish County, Washington:

 If you have been charged with a felony or violent crime in Snohomish County, Washington, you need experienced, local representation.